lukacspapp/SEI-Project-3/README.md

    ```

- The background music was implemented by Ricardo secretly just before presentation.
+ The background music was implemented by Ricardo secretly just before the presentation.
 All credits to him for that🙌

  ### Footer - [Component](https://github.com/lukacspapp/SEI-Project-3/blob/main/front-end/src/components/Footer.js)

  <img src='https://i.imgur.com/Ehj72KV.png'>

-  Other than working on the footer I also implemented design elements to the add NFT page, Login page and the Register page.
+  Other than working on the footer I also implemented design elements to the add NFT page, Login page, and the Register page.